chrodrigues/terraform-proxmox-k8s/CONTRIBUTING.md

 - **Tests**: If you add a feature, test it in a Proxmox environment and share the results in your PR.

 ## 📬 Need Help?
 Got questions?
-Feel free to open an [issue](https://github.com/chrodrigues/terraform-proxmox-k8s/issues) with your question, or ping me on [X](https://x.com/your-handle).
+Feel free to open an [issue](https://github.com/chrodrigues/terraform-proxmox-k8s/issues) with your question, or ping me.
 Let’s build something awesome together! 💪